In this post we explain the benefit of having an author website, and shares 6 top tips on how to create a great one.

 By now you've got a great website that's optimised for search, capturing data and increasing your social media following...the next challenge is keeping it up to date.
 A stale website is just not a good look, particularly for authors (they're meant to be adept at writing things after all).
 There are two main advantages to keeping your website up to date: first, it enhances your reputation.
 Second, it is good for SEO.

-A simple way to keep your website up to date is to blog regularly.
-This produces keyword-rich content that both Google's search algorithms and - more importantly - your readers will love.
+A simple way to keep your website up to date is to blog regularly (so long as you are producing high-quality posts - quality is definitely better than quantity here).
+Doing so produces strong, keyword-rich content that both Google's search algorithms and - more importantly - your readers will love.
 And reader-love is, at the end of the day, the main aim behind building an author website.

 If you need an website, feel free to drop Emma Finnigan PR a line - we offer a wide range of digital solutions for authors; just contact us today for more information.